andracs/bridging-sustainability/manuscript/0-Introduction.md

 ### Written by dedicated academics
 This book is written by two dedicated academics from Denmark who are active in research and teaching in the fields of IT and digital communication.
 Jesper Balslev and András Ács Pedersen identified a pressing need for literature on this subject.
 Literature that goes beyond superficial clichés and tired expressions.
 Their goal is to provide a methodical and thorough review of how digital actors can engage with sustainability and how they can approach this work in concrete terms.

-As the book was originally written in Danish for the publisher [Samfundslitteratur](https://samfundslitteratur.dk/), many of the references are in languages other than English.
+As the book was originally written in Danish for the publisher [Samfundslitteratur](https://samfundslitteratur.dk/), some of the references are in languages other than English.
 References that are not in English are not linked directly from the text, but can be found in the bibliography.
-(We may be updating references with corresponding English sources in a next edition.)

 Digitalization and the fight against climate change is an rapdily evolving field, so the practical chapters of this book reflect the situation as of 2025 - but the continuously developing nature of the field, is the reason why we keep the book updated online.
 ## Chapter overview